Home » Read & Learn » WordPress » WordPress How To: Website Image Tips

 If you’ve read anything about search engine optimization, many little things add up to how your website gets ranked.
 Images are part of that.

-• Physical size no larger than needed to display not to hinder performance.
+• Physical size no larger than needed to display, not to hinder performance.

 • Accurate Alt and Title tags are completed in your Media Library, which is included in the code when images are inserted.